Bensge/UIImages-Themer/README.md

 	3. You can just swap out all the other images and you have a way faster alternative to winterboard then ;)

-Thanks for Brian Cooper for the inspiration and testing :)
+Thanks to Brian Cooper for the inspiration and testing :)